 Please note the following guidelines for contributions:

 Code should be cleanly formatted, commented, portable, and accessible to other programmers.
-That is, if you need to use any clever tricks, add a comment to note this, why the trick is needed, how it works, etc. Although we like high performance, ease of maintenance and accessibility are also considerations.
+That is, if you need to use any clever tricks, add a comment to note this, why the trick is needed, how it works, etc. Although we appreciate high performance, ease of maintenance and accessibility are also considerations.

 Comment your code.
 You are not only writing it for the compiler for also for other humans!
 (We know this is a repeat of the previous point, but it is important enough to repeat.)